I think I’ve just about decided to go with a colorfully painted dining table in my new dining room!

-To be honest, I’m glad that my Plan A for my dining table didn’t really pan out, because now that gives me the opportunity to do something really bold and different with the table that I probably wouldn’t have considered otherwise.
+To be honest, I’m glad that my Plan A for my dining table didn’t really pan out because now that gives me the opportunity to do something really bold and different with the table that I probably wouldn’t have considered otherwise.
 I mean, stained top and black base?
 It’s a beautiful combo.
 Classic, even.
-But it’s a bit predictable, and that’s not exactly what I’m wanting for the first room that people see upon entering my house.
+But it’s a bit predictable, and that’s not exactly what I want for the first room that people see upon entering my house.

 I want bold, colorful, bright, fun, and a little bit daring.
 (See?
 This is what happens when I spend my days at the condo.)

-Do you now how hard it is to find colorful dining table inspiration?
+Do you know how hard it is to find colorfully painted dining table inspiration?
 With all of the painted furniture out there these days, it seems like there would be more.
 Way more.